 We want to share the story of a war veteran who is now taking his case to Capitol Hill to fight for changes in the military legal system.
 Sergeant First Class Rich Stayskal was in the military for more than a decade, much of the time spent in special forces as a Green Beret.
 He is a true hero, having been shot while fighting in Iraq.
 Unfortunately, he is now fighting an even tougher battle – one against cancer.

 Stayskal says that his chances for survival have been lowered because his military doctors did not properly diagnose him.
 We want to get into his claims in a moment, but we should point out that cases of cancer misdiagnosis are not uncommon and usually cause severe harm to the patient.
-If you need a failure to diagnose and treat cancer attorney in Philadelphia, you can count on the Weitz Firm to be by your side.
+If you need a failure to diagnose and treat cancer attorney in Philadelphia, you can count on The Weitz Firm, LLC to be by your side.

 Sergeant Stayskal says that his military doctors completely missed his cancer even though it was clearly visible on a scan he had in January 2017.
 He says they then failed to inform him four months later when he was coughing up blood and passing out.
 By the time he was seen in June of 2017, by a civilian pulmonologist, the cancer had spread.
 He says it is not in his neck, spine, lymph nodes, liver, spleen, and hip.